yosemitebandit/pseudo/readme.md

 #### gameplan
-* `pseudoc` is a sends the contents of the input file and the file's md5 to some endpoint, and then it periodically polls that endpoint for a compiled result
+* `pseudoc` sends the contents of the input file and the file's md5 to some endpoint, and then it periodically polls that endpoint for a compiled result
-* `pseudo_server` receives the posted data and responds with results
+* `pseudo_server` manages the compiler, receives the posted data and responds with results

 #### setup
 * you need a `.env` file -- see `.example.env`
 * run `diesel database setup` to build the databases and run migrations

+#### todo
+* set this up on my server
+* pw protection
+* verbose modes
+* maybe split up this repo so we can build `pseudoc` on appveyor?